mjoerussell/onenightonearth/README.md

 Run `zig build` to build the project, `zig build run` to build the project and start the server.

 Now you're ready!
 Visit `localhost:8080` to view the site.

+If you want to have hotreloading enabled for the frontend, you can run `npm run watch` alongside the server.